fwoeck/voice/README.md

 the "server"-role is meant for production use.
 The two environments are almost identical, except for these things:

 * "desktop" uses MRI ruby 2.1 for shorter response cycles during development
-* "server" uses jRuby 1.7 for GIL-less threading and better instrumentation
+* while "server" uses jRuby 1.7 for GIL-less threading and better instrumentation
 * "desktop" uses the "vagrant"-user as primary actor whereas "server" uses "wim"

 We recommend to go with the "desktop"-default unless you want to conduct some smoke tests with the production environment.